 Q: Can you hold our date for us?

 I work on a first come, first served basis.
 Your date is reserved once I have a signed contract and retainer in hand.
 So if you’re getting married on a popular date, please don’t wait.
 Contact me, and let’s get this thing going!

 Q: How do we go about booking you?

 I’ll e-mail you a contract.
-You fill out all the details (package selection, ceremony and reception address, etc.) and mail it back with your retainer in the amount of $1500.
+You fill out all the details (package selection, ceremony and reception address, etc.) and mail it back with your retainer.
 Once I have your signed contract and retainer in hand, I’ll give you a call or e-mail to let you know you’re booked.
 Then I’ll drop a signed copy in the mail to you for your records.
 Your balance will be due 30 days before your wedding.

 Q. Do you do videography too?